 What is Course Rating minus Par?

-Your Course Handicap is currently worked out using this calculation: Handicap Index x (Slope Rating/113).
+Prior to April 2024, your Course Handicap was worked out using this calculation: Handicap Index x (Slope Rating/113).

-Course Rating minus Par is pretty much as it says on the tin.
-Take the Course Rating, minus the par of the course, and add that to your Course Handicap calculation, which now looks like this:
+But Course Rating minus Par is pretty much as it says on the tin.
+Take that number, minus the par of the course, and add that to your Course Handicap calculation, which now looks like this:

 Handicap Index x (Slope Rating/113) + (Course Rating – Par)